malriy/dailies-dinkdonk/README.md

 ## 🧹 Advanced Behavior

 My own thing: the bot will **watch Discord presence**.
-When you start playing a game (like League of Legends), it can launch your third-party tool (e.g. `cslol-manager`), unless it's already running.
+When you start playing League of Legends, it launches my third-party tool (`cslol-manager` LoL mods), unless it's already running.

 ---